jannis-baum/Vivify/docs/upgrading-dependencies.md

    (breaking) `dependencies`.
 Look up what the exact breaking change is and how it affects the project.
 With one commit each, upgrade the dependency and fix whatever (if anything) it broke as in *step 2*.
-6. Run `yarn-deduplicate` and then `yarn` to keep only the newest required versions of dependencies and hopefully address all security issues the [Dependabot](https://github.com/jannis-baum/Vivify/security/dependabot) had found.
+6. Run `yarn deduplicate` and then `yarn` to keep only the newest required versions of dependencies and hopefully address all security issues the [Dependabot](https://github.com/jannis-baum/Vivify/security/dependabot) had found.